Mount Hutton - Windale

 Mount Hutton - Windale is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Mount Hutton-Windale showed lower cultural diversity, with 90.8% of its residents being Australian citizens, 90.6% born in Australia, and 94.8% speaking English only at home.
-Christianity was the predominant religion, comprising 51.9%, compared to 52.5% across Rest of NSW.
-The top three ancestry groups were Australian (33.0%), English (31.1%), and Scottish (7.7%).
+Mount Hutton-Windale showed lower cultural diversity, with 90.8% citizens, 90.6% born in Australia, and 94.8% speaking English only at home.
+Christianity was the predominant religion, at 51.9%, compared to 55.9% regionally.
+Ancestry-wise, Australian (33.0%), English (31.1%), and Scottish (7.7%) were the top groups.

 Frequently Asked Questions - Diversity